1945

 Jack always had to combine business with pleasure- there was rarely a visit to his one of his

-wherever he was, New York, Kansas City, or the West Coast.
-Helen, as well, often had to fly
+from wherever he was, New York, Washington, Kansas City, or the West Coast.
+Helen as well

-out to the ranch alone, as Jack’s schedule was extremely tight.
-On these occasions, the Fryes
+often had to fly out to the ranch alone, as Jack’s schedule was extremely tight.
+On these

-ranch foreman, Al Nuanez, who was employed at the Frye Ranch, remembers the time period-
+Winslow.
+One Frye ranch foreman, Al Nuanez, who was employed at the Frye Ranch,

-“they were mostly traveling, though she was between here and New York City most of the
+remembers the time period- “they were mostly traveling, though she was between here and

-time.
-He used to land in Cottonwood (the Frye airstrip) but most of the time I had to pick him
+New York City most of the time.
+He used to land in Cottonwood (the Frye airstrip) but most of

-up in Winslow.
-He had a jet, converted jet, a Lockheed Lonestar Twin Jet.
-I enjoyed riding with
+the time I had to pick him up in Winslow.
+He had a jet, converted jet, a Lockheed Lonestar

-him, I went twice!"
-Of course, at the first read of the narrative I was confused by the reference
+Twin Jet.
+I enjoyed riding with him, I went twice!"
+Of course, at the first read of the narrative I

-to the Lonestar jet.
-However, after many years of researching the Fryes, I realize that in his 90-
+was confused by the reference to the Lonestar jet.
+However, after many years of researching

-year-old-cowboy was likely trying to describe Jack’s Lockheed Lodestar C-56 (military
+the Fryes, I realize that in his 90-year-old-cowboy was likely trying to describe Jack’s Lockheed

-conversion) twin engine airliner.
-It is possible, Jack, who worked closely with Lockheed, was
+Lodestar C-56 (military conversion) twin engine airliner.
+It is possible, Jack, who worked

-loaned a converted military jet at one time but I have never found any evidence of this.
-The
+closely with Lockheed, was loaned a converted military jet at one time but I have never found

-technology was nearly non-existence at the time period.
+any evidence of this.
+The technology was nearly non-existence at the time period.

 Frye’s flights in and out the Verde Valley were some of the first by any major airline (TWA)